jshmtchll/Find_The_Brew/README.md

 ## User Story

 AS A beer enthusiast and a traveler
-I WANT to find a nearby breweries to unwind where ever I travel
+I WANT to find a nearby breweries to unwind wherever I travel

 GIVEN an application with Search input and instructions on how to navigate the page WHEN I search for a city